stigmergic-org/dapprank/src/pages/dappspec.md

   - Main service: `?dservice=url` (URL-encoded value)
   - External services: `?ds-<ens-name>=url` (URL-encoded value)

 These parameters allow users to specify alternative endpoints when the default ones are inaccessible, enhancing censorship resistance.
+When a user provides any of these query parameters, the given value SHOULD be prioritized over the apps existing options.

 ### Auxiliary Services